ranjeevmahtani/github-tutorial/README.md

 1. Which Nanodegree have you taken?

    Android

-2. Which Octocat is your favorite?
+2. Which Octocat is your favotire?

-  Baracktocat
+   What's an Octocar again?

 3. What text editor do you use?

-  Android Studio and Sublime.
-Back in the day, Vim and Eclipse.
+   Sublime?

 4. What questions do you want to ask?

+   Rebase what????